-We may in the future seek to acquire or invest in businesses, applications or technologies that we believe could complement or expand the G4, our planned PX or any other future products and product enhancements we elect to pursue.
+We may in the future seek to acquire or invest in businesses, applications or technologies that we believe could complement or expand the G4, the G4X or any other future products, services and product enhancements we elect to pursue.
 We may also pursue acquisitions or investments to expand our technical capabilities or otherwise offer growth opportunities.
+We may also pursue partnering or other strategic investments in order to fund the development of the PX or other products.
 The pursuit of potential acquisitions or investments may divert the attention of management and cause us to incur various costs and expenses in identifying, investigating and pursuing suitable acquisitions or investments, whether or not they are consummated.
 We may not be able to identify desirable acquisition targets or be successful in entering into an agreement with any particular target or obtain the expected benefits of any acquisition or investment.

 To date, the growth of our operations has been organic, and we have limited experience in acquiring or investing in other businesses or technologies.
 We may not be able to successfully integrate acquired personnel, operations and technologies, or effectively manage the combined business following an acquisition.
 Acquisitions could also result in dilutive issuances of equity securities, the use of our available cash, or the incurrence of debt, which could harm our operating results.
 In addition, if an acquired business fails to meet our expectations, our operating results, business and financial condition may suffer.
-Also, our SVB Loan may restrict our ability to pursue certain mergers, acquisitions or investments could result in potentially dilutive issuances of our equity securities, the incurrence of debt, contingent liabilities or amortization expenses or write-offs of goodwill, any of which could harm our financial condition.
+Also, our SVB Loan may restrict our ability to pursue certain mergers, acquisitions, amalgamations or consolidations without obtaining the prior consent of SVB or repaying our outstanding loan amounts.
+Additionally, future acquisitions or investments could result in potentially dilutive issuances of our equity securities, the incurrence of debt, contingent liabilities or amortization expenses or write-offs of goodwill, any of which could harm our financial condition.